FIRE Guide to Freelancer Protection

 • To the general public: a list of evaluated outlets on FIRE's website—and the criteria by which they are evaluated

-Any freelancer interested in participating in the
+Any freelance journalist interested in participating in the